nikhilbsardar/Nikhil-B-Sardar.github.io/_pages/about.md

 * A PhD aspirant with a strong interest in power electronics and a substantial understanding of the field.
 * Proficiency in MATLAB Simulink and Programming.
-* My research and patent work has helped me improve my skills in EVs, which I am enthusiastic about.
+* My research and patent work has helped me improve my skills in Power Electronics, which I am enthusiastic about.

 **RELEVANT COURSEWORK**

 * Power Electronics